-COVID-19 Precautionary Guidelines
+COVID-19 PRECAUTIONARY GUIDELINES

 - a.
 Students must comply with signage for one way "flow" of entrances and exits. - b.
 All students and instructors will be required to wear a mask during lab/simulations - c.
-Students may be expected to wear full PPE during specific skill performances based upon instructor guidance. (plastic full face shield, gown and gloves) - d.
-Temperature checks will be done upon arrival for lab activities. - e.
+Students may be expected to wear full PPE during specific skill performances based upon instructor guidance. (plastic full-face shield, gown and gloves) - d.
+Temperature checks may be done upon arrival for lab activities. - e.
 Follow modified maximum occupancy guidelines as determined by the college. - f.
-Faculty and students are responsible for ensuring that multiple groups do not gather in one location at any given time - g.
-Students will be assigned specific areas/rooms on arrival. - h.
-Students will be staggered in order to clean waiting rooms, simulation sessions and debriefing spaces. - i.
-Observe posted signs as reminders for physical distancing and hand hygiene. - j.
+Students will be assigned specific areas/rooms on arrival. - g.
+Students will be staggered in order to clean waiting rooms, simulation sessions and debriefing spaces. - h.
+Observe posted signs as reminders for physical distancing and hand hygiene. - i.
 Faculty and Students will observe 6-foot distance between participants as much as possible.
 During simulations, there may be times students are closer than 6-feet of each other, but as soon as scenario is complete, faculty and students will ensure adherence to the 6-foot distance.
-Faculty and Students must have a mask and face shield if within 6 feet. - k.
+Faculty and Students must have a mask and face shield if within 6 feet. - j.
 All personal items including cell phones, water bottles, bags, must be stored in storage cubicles located by the entrance.
-NO FOOD ALLOWED IN SIMULATION LOCATIONS. - 1.
-Students are not to share laptops, pens, and personal supplies.
+NO FOOD ALLOWED IN SIMULATION LOCATIONS. - k.
+Students are not to share laptops, pens, and personal supplies. - See: Reference Guide for Disinfection in Simulation by David Shablak, NRP, CHSOS William Belk, NRP, FP-C. - All equipment and rooms will be cleaned after each use and between sessions/courses, using the decontamination checklist and guidelines. - Faculty, Staff, Lab TA's will be responsible for the cleaning and ensure this is completed throughout the simulation rooms and clinical skills lab. - Cleaning: The following surfaces should be wiped down with hospital approved disinfectant wipes after every use when simulations and labs are occurring: - Phones - Flat counter surfaces - o Tables - Door handles - Any high touch surfaces - o Chairs - o Bed Rails and Controls - Any equipment Used - Nursing Department's policy for student participation in simulations and labs will remain consistent with Berea College's policy.